HSG-AIML/IndustrialSmokePlumeDetection/README.md

 way that all observations of a single location are always only contained in a single data set.
 Other strategies are possible and will be left to the user.

+Either model can be trained by invoking:

+    python train.py

+with the following optional parameters:

+* `-bs <int>` to define a batch size,
+* `-ep <int>` to define the number of training epochs,
+* `-lr <float>` to define a starting learning rate, and
+* `-mo <float>` to define a momentum value.

+The models can be evaluated on the test data set by calling the corresponding `eval.py` script.

 ## Acknowledgements

 If you use this code for your own project, please cite the following